Sora-yx/SA2-Skin-Selector/README.md

 Nb2: If your skin has multiple models like an Alt version, Super Sonic / Shadow, you can also add a cover for them in the same way, the reserved names are the following ones: ``CoverAlt``, ``CoverSS`` and ``CoverSSH``.

-If you have any question you can ask on the X-Hax Discord or leave a comment in the GameBanana page of the mod.
+If you have any question you can ask on the [X-Hax Discord](https://discord.gg/gqJCF47) or leave a comment in the GameBanana page of the mod.

-## How to use the menu in game
+## How to Swap Skins in Game

 It's very simple:
 - During gameplay, press the button to open the menu (default to ``back / share`` on controllers and ``I`` on keyboard)
-- The custom menu should shows up and you can select whatever skin you added, if you didn't add anything this will default to the legacy character and their alt costume (if it exists).
+- The custom menu should shows up and you can select whatever skin you added, if you didn't add anything, this will default to the legacy character and their alt costume (if it exists).
 - Press A to swap skin, the menu will blink as a confirmation.
 - Press B to close the menu.